Lab-Topology-Builder/LTB-K8s-Backend/docs/comparison.md

 ## GNS3

 [GNS3](https://www.gns3.com/software) is a network emulator that can run network devices as virtual machines or Docker containers.
-It primarily focuses on providing a emulated network environment for a single user and its deployment and usage can be quite complex.
+It primarily focuses on providing an emulated network environment for a single user and its deployment and usage can be quite complex.
 Additionally, it does not provide a way to scale labs over multiple host nodes.